 Travis and his girlfriend Clair had just moved to New Orleans from North Dakota.
-Before they left, Candice sought an abortion but was denied.
+Before they left, Candice had sought to have an abortion but was denied.
 She considered traveling to California for a late term abortion, but a Christian woman told them, “There is a family this child is meant to be with.
-If you keep the child God will lead you to that family.”
-Instead of going to California they moved into an apartment complex near the restaurant.
-Unable to find work in construction he walked to the restaurant to apply for anything available and was hired on the spot.
+If you keep the child, God will lead you to that family.”
+Instead of going to California, they moved into an apartment complex near the restaurant.
+Unable to find work in construction, he walked to the restaurant to apply for anything available and was hired on the spot.
 “I’ve worked for this company twenty-one years and no one was ever hired on the spot,” said Abby.
 “Even if they knew they were going to hire you, you were always called in for a second interview.”

 “You’re gonna have to,” Abby mumbled.

 The next shift was short a waitress, so Abby worked late.
 While she was taking the order from her next customer, she commented, “It’s a shame that if you don’t have money, you can’t do anything.
 Even give love to a child in need.”